Wentworth Golf Course

 Play Championship from 1964 until 2007.

-one of the most expensive private estates in the London suburbs,
+Estate, one of the most expensive private estates in the London

-which was built at the same time, where many top golfers and other
+suburbs, which was built at the same time, where many top

 Wentworth also boasts a Tennis & Health Club.
 The Wentworth Tennis and Health Club consists of a gymnasium, dance studio, health spa, ozone swimming pool and jacuzzi, crèche facilities, changing rooms, and a café.
 The extensive facility was completed in 1997 for £9 million by Architects Broadway Malyan.